Ashwagandha and Tongkat Ali are two of our most popular herbal supplements here at Lost Empire Herbs and two very important hormone-supporting herbs!

 Both of these are good at supporting the hormones, but the word hormone is a generalization.
 There are hundreds of different hormones in the human body

 Tongkat Ali Sex Hormone Benefits

 Tongkat Ali is really strong in the sex hormone department.
 So for guys, that’s testosterone.
-For women, you’re looking at progesterone, estrogen, testosterone, and really both men and women have all of this hormones and there’s a whole bunch of other ones at play as well; a lot of different herbs there as well as different forms of estrogen.
+For women, you’re looking at progesterone, estrogen, testosterone, and really both men and women have all of these hormones and there’s a whole bunch of other ones at play as well; a lot of different herbs there as well as different forms of estrogen.

 Tongkat Ali is really helpful for supporting the body’s own supply of testosterone, kind of up-regulating things to help increase your body’s own production of it.
-And not only making more of it, but keeping it freely available as well.
+And not only making more of it but keeping it freely available as well.

-Additionally, some of the scientific data is showing that it may help to limit sex hormone binding globulin (SHBG) in your blood, limit aromatization, which is the conversion of testosterone into estrogen – a process that we want to regulate naturally.
+Additionally, some of the scientific data is showing that it may help to limit sex hormone binding globulin (SHBG) in your blood, and limit aromatization, which is the conversion of testosterone into estrogen – a process that we want to regulate naturally.

 Tongkat Ali is really helping in the sex hormone department like this.
 And of course along with that, helping you to have healthy sexual function.

 And that is why Tongkat Ali is one of our most popular herbs.